 Please Note:

 Initially, we chose to examine anxiety within the students coming to school and work towards building resilience amongst the school population.
 These concerns arose from the teacher surveys and teacher feedback and observations.
 However, after gathering evidence from the students on their outlook towards school and schoolwork, and analysing this evidence, we have concluded that most students were not outwardly affected by anxiety.
-It was therefore decided by the staff that we would focus on supporting the children who needed it through the school support team and differentiation within the classroom and to return to step one of the process: identifying
+It was therefore decided by the staff that we would focus on supporting the children who needed it through the school support team and differentiation within the classroom and to return to step one of the process: identifying focus.

 2.3 This is what we are going to focus on to improve our practice further (Specify the aspects of teaching and learning the school has identified and prioritised for further improvement.)